Palatodonta: Description

 The skull is tall and has a short, blunt snout.
 The premaxillae have a long and narrow upper branch extending between the nares (nostril holes), which are large and elliptical.
 Each premaxilla has four large and chisel-shaped teeth which are slightly procumbent (leaning forwards), similar to many placodonts.
 The teeth are strongly attached via long roots.
+The small size of the premaxilla and the rather anterior position of the nares are more similar to Eusarosphargis and terrestrial reptiles rather than most sauropterygians.
 The maxillae are only partially preserved, forming much of the rear edge of the nares.
 Maxillary teeth are sharp, narrow, and slightly curved, unlike the plate-like teeth of placodonts.
 Six teeth were present in the right maxilla as originally preserved, though more were likely present in life.
 The nasal bones are incomplete, but they appear to have bordered the rear and inner portion of the nares.
 The orbit (eye socket) was very large and circular.
 Its front edge was formed by a large prefrontal, and Palatodonta appears to lack a lacrimal bone.
-The frontals form the front half of the orbit’s upper edge.
+The frontals form the front half of the orbit's upper edge.
 The lower edge of the orbit was bordered by a slender two-pronged jugal.
-This “boomerang-shaped” jugal is similar in shape to that of Paraplacodus; unlike Paraplacodus, it is large enough to exclude the maxilla from the rim of the orbit.
+This "boomerang-shaped" jugal is similar in shape to that of Paraplacodus; unlike Paraplacodus, it is large enough to exclude the maxilla from the rim of the orbit.